Cheetah Medical offers online courses designed to add to your understanding of clinical hemodynamics

 Starling SV System 5.5 Overview and Training

-This module presents an overview of the Starling™ SV 5.5 Software, including Sensor Placement, performing a Passive Leg Raise (PLR), and additional important information regarding the new simplified user interface.
+The first module presents an overview of the Starling™ SV 5.5 Software, including Sensor Placement, performing a Passive Leg Raise (PLR), and additional important information regarding the new simplified user interface.
+Module #2 continues the overview of the Starling SV 5.5 Software, including how to perform a fluid bolus, and also some additional important features of the software.

 Starling SV System (5.2 Software Version) Overview and Training